douglaspasqualin/PAD-UFSM-2018/README.md

 - Cube size: 30
 - Number of processors: 8 (MPI Tasks)
 - Number of OpenMP Threads (1-6) per MPI Task
-- Each configuration ran 30 times
+- Each configuration runs 30 times

 ### To run